 Product dimensions: A4 pamphlet 21cm wide x 29.7cm high

 Royal Mail's regularly updated International Incident Bulletin list (for post being sent outside of the UK) can be viewed by clicking here.
-This should list any unprecedented delays or suspensions of service, which are over and above those delays currently being experienced in the general postal service due to the Covid-19 situation.
+This should list any unprecedented delays or suspensions of service, which are over and above those delays currently being experienced in the general postal service due to events such as postal strikes, staff shortages or transport issues.

 Standard (non Covid) despatch and onward delivery times: